Drinking alcohol or taking recreational drugs, such as cocaine or cannabis, can affect how you manage your type 1 diabetes.

-You can still drink alcohol with type 1 diabetes, but drinking too much may cause you to have a hypo, possibly as much as 24 hours later.
+Drinking too much may cause you to have a hypoglycaemia (hypo), possibly as much as 24 hours later.

 Talk to your diabetes team about how to drink alcohol safely.